Paul2708/zym-server/README.md

 This spigot plugin provides a claim and plot system, to claim certain chunks.
 They have a griefing protection to avoid abusing.
 This plugin is used on a subscriber-only server by [Clym](https://www.youtube.com/user/TheClym) and [Zinus](https://www.youtube.com/user/ZinusHD).

+Note: As the plugin has to be fast developed, the code is not as clean as it should be.
+Refactoring is planned.

 ## Features
 - simple command usage (`/chunk claim` and `/chunk buy`)
 - local data storage (json)